mdn/stumptown-content/project-docs/linter-spec.md

 - The call to `{{EmbedLiveSample}}` must be the last element in the example (the only exception is that text nodes consisting only of newlines may follow the `{{EmbedLiveSample}}` call).
 This implies that there may only be one live sample in a given H3 section, and that the iframe showing the output must appear last in the rendered page, after any code or explanatory prose.
 - The ID parameter passed to `{{EmbedLiveSample}}` must match the ID of the example's H3 heading.
 This implies that the example is not allowed to contain any code blocks that are not included in the live sample.

+#### data.formal_definition

+To satisfy this ingredient a page must contain a heading at any level with the ID "formal_definition" and the text content "Formal definition".
+The section demarcated by this heading may contain only a call to the `{{CSSInfo}}` macro.

+#### data.formal_syntax

+To satisfy this ingredient a page must contain a heading at any level with the ID "formal_syntax" and the text content "Formal syntax".
+The section demarcated by this heading may contain only a call to the `{{CSSSyntax}}` macro.

 #### data.instance_methods?